 - Serve roasted cashews warm or allow to cool thoroughly and store in an airtight container.

-Cook’s Note: You can also do as my mom did and roast them in a cast orom skillet until they brown evenly.
+Cook’s Note: You can also do as my mom did and roast them in a cast iron skillet until they brown evenly.
 You will need to stir them every few minutes so they don’t burn and inhale their delectable aroma!

-Can I Freeze Roasted Nuts?
+Can We Freeze Roasted Cashews and other Nuts?

 I found this very thorough site on Freezing Nuts and Seeds that says cashews (and all nuts for that matter) freeze well before or after roasting!